 Furthermore, unlike other Teflon or ceramic-coated pans, its non-stick capabilities stay excellent even after multiple rounds of seasoning.
 We’ll explain how to properly season your cast iron cookware in the next section!

 Avoid Harmful Chemicals

-Last but not the least, cast iron is free from toxic chemicals that are found in many other types of pans.
+Last but not the least, cast iron is free from toxic chemicals that are found in many other types of pans, such as Teflon.
 At high temperatures, these chemicals cause pans and pots to break, decompose, and emit fumes.
 Examples of these chemicals are perfluorooctanoic acid (PFOA) and polytetrafluoroethylene (PTFE).

 PTFE is a safer alternative to PFOA, which the World Health Organization revealed to be a possible cause of cancer.

 How to Make the Most of Your Cast Iron Cookware

 Just like any other pans, cast iron cookware works wonders when used and cared for properly.
 However, despite its many advantages, many people think twice about exploring cast iron because of the claims that it makes food taste like iron.

 To clear this up, your food will only have more iron flavor if you cook for long periods of time or when you cook acidic ingredients.
 It could be unpleasant to some, however, this just means that you’ve got more iron in your meals now!